maviddoerdijk/bsc-thesis/exp/README.md

 ## plot_styleguide.ipynb

 Was originally meant as a styleguide, but for now merely using `plt.style.use('seaborn-v0_8')` is good enough.
 Any future experimentations with plots will be done in this notebook.

+## gather_data.ipynb

+Often, I came across the problem of having to scrape the yfinance data for a large set of ETFs every time I started programming.
+This notebook solves that problem by helping me in caching all the scraped data.
+If you want to save any specific new dataset, simply use the gather_data.ipynb with your wanted params.

+## train_time_moe.ipynb

+Technically this is used for finetuning a pre-trained model, but the name train_ was used to keep in line with existing naming conventions for other notebooks.